timb-machine-mirrors/CoolerVoid-spock_slaf/README.md

 # Spock SLAF
 Spock SLAF is a **Shared Library Application Firewall** "SLAF".
 It has the purpose to protect any service that uses the [OpenSSL library](https://www.openssl.org/docs/man1.1.1/man3/SSL_read.html).
 The SLAF inserts hooking to intercept all communication to detect security anomalies and block and log attacks like buffer overflow, path traversal, XXE and SQL injection.
-So to detect anomalies, Spock uses deterministic finite automata with rank scores to compute risks and create alerts for each context.
+So to detect anomalies, Spock uses [Deterministic Finite Automaton](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) with rank scores to compute risks and create alerts for each context.

 <img align="left" width="280" height="240" src="https://github.com/CoolerVoid/spock_slaf/blob/main/doc/spock_slaf_logo.png">
 My beginning purpose in this project is to protect any binary that has communication with TLS using OpenSSL resources.